MessageHub: WhatsApp Inbox Configuration

 Understanding WhatsApp Integration Options

-WhatsApp Cloud
+• WhatsApp Cloud API (Meta)

-• Set Up Your Facebook Developer App
+Step 1: Set Up Your Facebook Developer App

 1. Create a Facebook Developer App with the WhatsApp Product enabled.
 For additional guidance, refer to the Facebook Developer documentation.